HarshitaJoshiCoder/Netflix-GPT/README.md

 - Created Redux Store with userSlice
 - Implemented Sign Out
 - Update profile api call
+- Bugfix: Sign up user displayName and profile picture update
+- Bugfix: if the user is not logged in Redirect/ browse to login page and vice-versa

 # Features
 - Login/Sign Up